What is aciclovir?

 Can I use aciclovir if I am pregnant or breastfeeding?

-Is it safe to drink alcohol with these tablets?
+Is it safe to drink alcohol?

 Buy aciclovir online